 The purpose of an abstract method is to provide a declaration for purposes such as type checking and reflection.
 In classes used as mixins, it is often useful to introduce such declarations for methods that the mixin expects will be provided by the superclass the mixin is applied to.

-It is a static warning if an abstract member is declared or inherited in a concrete class unless that member overrides a concrete one.
+It is a static warning if an abstract member m is declared or inherited in a concrete class C unless: